May 8, 2025

 Most sellers treat the marketplace as a procurement shortcut — something to bring up once the deal is nearing the finish line.
 Top-performing teams approach it differently.
 They introduce the marketplace early in the sales process, often in the very first conversation.

-By qualifying for marketplace fit upfront — asking the right questions about procurement constraints and cloud preferences — these teams are able to move faster and with more confidence.
+By qualifying for marketplace fit upfront — asking the right questions about procurement constraints and cloud preferences — these teams move faster and with more confidence.

 The impact speaks for itself: